balcortex/100_days_code_web_development/README.md

 ## Day 097 - 2023/12/17

 Today I learned the difference between dot and square bracket notation regarding JavaScript objects.
 The latter is more powerful but complex and cumbersome to write.

+## Day 098 - 2023/12/18

+Today I learned the property value shorthand functionality and that all property names are converted to strings regardless their type.